tmtsoftware/esw/docs/src/main/scripts/dsl/services/sequencer-command-service.md

 A Sequencer can send commands to Assemblies and HCDs and Sequences to other Sequencers.
 In order to interact or send commands from one Sequencer to the other, one needs to create a `Sequencer` instance first.
-The API provided by a Sequencer Command Service is tailored to Sequencer to Sequencer functionality.
+The API provided by a Sequencer Command Service is tailored to Sequencer functionality.

 ##Sequencer